sanzeeb3/wp-force-logout/readme.txt

 = If I forcefully logout users?
 Can they login again?

-Yes, they will be able to login with correct credentials.
-Hopefully, you force logout only the suspect users.
+Yes, they will be able to login with correct credentials..

 = Can I contribute? =